jebaldwin/AVA/README.md

 org.eclipse.visualiser.assembly contains the view for the system-wide visualiser (uses the AJDT visualiser)

-org.eclipse.zest.custom.sequence.assembly contains the Eclipse plugin code for the Assembly extension to Diver
+org.eclipse.zest.custom.sequence.assembly contains the Eclipse plugin code for the Assembly tool support

 In order to run the code, you will need to have two path variables set up as follows: